 If your application runs on Microsoft's Azure Cloud platform, follow this procedure to install New Relic's .NET agent.
-If your application runs on the Azure Websites platform, see Azure Websites.
+If your application runs on the Azure App Services platform, see Azure App Services.

 Quick install: Azure Cloud Services